• Skip to primary navigation

 Instructions

 • Dice the onion.
-Peel the carrots and cut them as well as the celery into ¼ to ½ inch pieces then mince the fresh parsley leaves.
+Peel the carrots and cut them and the celery into ¼ to ½ inch pieces, then mince the fresh parsley leaves.

-• Cut up the remaining parts of the chicken (not the breasts) into small pieces to allow them to release their juices in the shortest time possible.
+• Cut up the remaining chicken parts (not the breasts) into small pieces to allow them to release their juices in the shortest time possible.

 • Add the pieces to the pot, and cook for 8 to 10 minutes until no longer pink.